World Cup Final: It's The Juggernaut Vs. The New Kid As U.S. Takes On The Netherlands

 All set up by @roselavelle with the killer nutmeg on Bright 💀 #FIFAWWC pic.twitter.com/XvhOtcs1Lc

 Exhibit B: Forward Alex Morgan scoring a soaring header to give the U.S. the lead on her 30th birthday.
 Then celebrating by delicately sipping an imaginary cup of tea.
-Then pointing out that male goalscorers celebrate in all kinds of ways, including in crude fashion, and that it elicits barely a comment.
+Then pointing out that male goal scorers celebrate in all kinds of ways, including in crude fashion, and that it elicits barely a comment.

 Alex Morgan scores her first goal since the opening game and retakes the lead in the Golden Boot race (6 goals, 3 assists)— FOX Soccer (@FOXSoccer) July 2, 2019